Composition

 sumPositives xs = sum $ filter (> 0) xs

-$ is sometimes called the application operator because it applies the function on its left to the parameter on its right.
+$ expects a function on its left and a single parameter value on its right.
+It calls the function, passing the parameter.
 In contrast, the composition operator . expects two functions as its operands.
 It glues them together so that the return value of the second becomes the parameter of the first.
-It doesn't perform any application but yields a new function waiting to be applied.
+It doesn't call either function but yields a new function waiting to be called.
 The type signatures indicate this difference:

 Haskell